 Then add a tablespoon of cream or milk and switch to a spoon.

 Mix everything well and add more salt and some pepper.
 And taste.
 Want creamier potatoes?
 Add more liquid.
 Not buttery enough, add more butter.

 - If you make mashed potatoes more than once a year, I recommend buying a potato masher if you don’t already own one.
 They’re cheap and make mashing potatoes quick and easy.
 Plus you can use them to make Banana Pancakes or Chocolate Banana Muffins.

 - Looking for main dishes that go well with mashed potatoes?
-Try these Oven-baked Beef Ribs, Tri-tip in the Oven, and Creamed Turkey.
+Try these Oven-baked Beef Ribs, Roasted Chicken, Tri-tip in the Oven, and Creamed Turkey.

 Mashed Potatoes for Two